robertmartin8/PyPortfolioOpt/docs/ExpectedReturns.rst

         ``factor_data`` must contain the required factor and risk-free returns, indexed by date and expressed as decimals.
 Data downloaded from Kenneth French's data library is expressed in percentage points and must therefore be divided by 100.
+Asset returns and factor returns must use the same observation frequency, and ``frequency`` must match it.

 ..
 References
 .. ==========